DataDog/hiring-engineers/answers.md

 ## Installing a Database

-We will be installing MySQL as an example.
+We will be installing MySQL in this example.
 Follow the below instructions to install MySQL on Ubuntu

 Updating the OS
 ````